 The ESO recruits and trains temporary Interviewers to assist the staff in conducting the survey.
-It is compulsory that all persons involved in the collection and supervision of fieldwork attend the training sessions.
+All persons involved in the collection and supervision of fieldwork must attend the compulsory training sessions.
 The training enables such individuals to have a thorough knowledge of the main concepts, be familiar with the LFS questionnaire, the Training Manual, and the use of the tablet.
 The training usually lasts for two or more days and is conducted by the Economics and Statistics Office.
 Attendance and punctuality at all sessions are necessary and would be key factors in determining your suitability for the post.